EinfachGustaf/kspigot-plugin-template/README.md

 |------------------------------|---------|---------------|
 | KSpigot (`net.axay:kspigot`) | 1.20.3  | Maven Central |

-Version 1.20.3 is not a bug, this is the version that KSpigot published for Minecraft version 1.20.4.
+Version 1.20.3 is not an error, this is the version that KSpigot published for Minecraft version 1.20.4.

 We are using [paperweight](https://github.com/PaperMC/paperweight) for the paper dependencies